UniversalDependencies/docs/ext-feat-index.md

 * Echo=Rdp	hi_pud	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * Echo=Rdp	tr	23
 * Echo=Rdp	tr_pud	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
-* Echo=Rdp	ug	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * Echo=Rdp	ur	66

 ## Evident